travis-ci/docs-travis-ci-com/user/enterprise/worker-configuration.md

 After running the `lxd_install.sh` the LXD worker configuration is stored in `/var/snap/travis-worker/common/worker.env`.

-All parameters mentioned on this page with the exception of Docker parameters apply to LXD.
+All parameters mentioned on this page, with the exception of Docker parameters, apply to LXD.
 Below you can find a list of available parameters:

 Parameters | Definition:
 `TRAVIS_WORKER_LXD_CPUS` | defines how many CPU's can be used by LXD, the default is `2`.
 `TRAVIS_WORKER_LXD_CPUS_BURST` | defines if all CPU's can be used by LXD if not already in use, the default is `True`.
 `TRAVIS_WORKER_LXD_DISK` | LXD disk size limit, the default is `20Gb`.
-`TRAVIS_WORKER_LXD_ARCH_OVERRIDE` | overrides the architecture defined in the job configuration, not present by default.
+`TRAVIS_WORKER_LXD_ARCH_OVERRIDE` | overrides the architecture defined in the job configuration, which is not present by default.
-`TRAVIS_WORKER_LXD_MEMORY` | defines the memory available for each container, the default is `4Gb`.
+`TRAVIS_WORKER_LXD_MEMORY` | defines the memory available for each container; the default is `4Gb`.
 `TRAVIS_WORKER_LXD_NETWORK` | defines the network bandwidth, the default is `1Gb`.

 ## Contact Enterprise Support